Tracking vs. Monitoring: Key Differences Explained

 Field Service Operations

 Field workers like delivery people, fix-it folks, and sales teams need tracking.
-And monitoring helps their managers check their work to see how well they're doing - not just where they are.
+And monitoring helps their managers check their work. to see how well they're doing - not just location tracking.

 In-Office Environment

-To keep track of people working in offices, companies implement attendance tracker systems for monitoring when workers come in and out, and how they use their workspace.
-They also make sure people are doing their work and following the rules.
+To keep track of people working in offices, companies implement attendance tracker systems.
+To monitor when workers come in and out, and how they use their workspace.
+They also make sure people are doing their work sincerely on company-owned devices.

 Here's what they track: